kudresov/web-spider/README.md

 ### Sidekiq
 I use sidekiq as a backbone for the processing, it gives things like retry logic, parallelism, queue management as well as inbuilt interface to see state of all queues.

+# Running Demo
+Demo was deployed to `https://web-spider.herokuapp.com` feel free to use it rather than install all the deps locally.
+The only problem is the limitations of Redis and Neo4j on free tiers.

 # Running locally

 ## Prerequisites